mdowst/Fast-Deploy-Microsoft-Teams-for-Education/README.md

 5. Depending on your subscription and licenses you may receive some additional prompts.
 If you don't match any of the conditions below, the solution will just continue on.
     1. __Select email domain__: If your subscription contains more than one email domain, then you will be prompted to select which one to assigned to the users being created.
     2. __Select naming pattern__: If, for some reason, it cannot find the naming pattern in the workbook, it will prompt you for it.
-6. The solution will then start building your school.
-Once it is finished you are all set.
+6. Once it is finished you can find a list of the usernames and passwords to need to provide to your teachers and students.
+The password is set so they will be required to change it the first time they login.

 ![upload-finished](Screenshots/upload-finished.png)